paulthebaker/PAL2_utils/README.md

 ## Red Noise & DM Variations
-Red Noise and DM Variations are both handled as red power spectra, parameterized by an amplitude and a spectral index, _&gamma;_.
+Red Noise and DM Variations are both handled as power spectra, parameterized by an amplitude and a spectral index, _&gamma;_.
 PAL2 uses the log<sub>10</sub> amplitude and implements the spectrum as _f<sup> -&gamma;</sup>_.
 A returned spectral index of `2` is a red _f<sup> -2</sup>_ spectrum.